mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

 ## Public and private Marketplace

-Mia-Platform Marketplace is the place where every Company can find most of the components needed to set up its project architecture.
+Mia-Platform Marketplace is the place where every Company can find most of the components needed to set up its Project architecture.
 It is publicly available on Mia-Platform Console, meaning that all Companies can view and make use of its items.

 However, a Company might want to have its own private Marketplace, with private components that must not be shared with everyone else on the Console.